 You know it!
 It has happened, but there is no feeling of attainment.

 Attainment is an ego feeling; achievement is the desire of the ego.
 So remember the difference between a happening and an achieving.
 Ego is the achiever.
 So if any trace of achievement lingers in you, and any feeling of attainment comes to you, and you start feeling strong, worthy, great – then you can be certain you have missed again.

-Excerpted from Zen: The Path of Paradox, Vol. 3, Chapter 6
+From Zen: The Path of Paradox, Vol. 3, Discourse #6